demisto/demisto-sdk/README.md

 ```

 For more information, run `demisto-sdk -h`.

 For more information on a specific command execute `demisto-sdk <command> -h`.

+### Content path

+The **demisto-sdk** is made to work with Cortex content, structured similar to the [official Cortex content repo](https://github.com/demisto/content).

+Demisto-SDK commands work best when called from the content directory or any of its subfolders.
+To run Demisto-SDK commands from other folders, you may set the `DEMISTO_SDK_CONTENT_PATH` environment variable.

+We recommend running all demisto-SDK commands from a folder with a git repo, or any of its subfolders.
+To suppress warnings about running commands outside a content repo folder, set the `DEMISTO_SDK_IGNORE_CONTENT_WARNING` environment variable.

 ### Version Check